huBioinfo/CytoCommunity/README.md

 ## Usage

 CytoCommunity can be utilized through both supervised and unsupervised learning.
-You can apply CytoCommunity in the following five steps:
+You can apply CytoCommunity algorithm in the following five steps:

   1. Step0: Constructing the KNN gragh.